makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

     2. Add a Name and Description for the new route calculator resource.
 Make a note of the name that you use for the route calculator resource.
 You will need it when creating your script file later in the tutorial.
     3. Choose a data provider; remember that while choosing a map style, also choose which map data provider you will use.
 For more information, see section 82 of the [AWS service terms](http://aws.amazon.com/service-terms).
     4. Agree to the [Amazon Location Terms and Conditions](https://aws.amazon.com/service-terms/#:~:text=82.%20Amazon%20Location%20Service), then choose Create Route Calculator.
+5. To set up authentication for your application
+    1. In Amazon Location service to authenticate your application need to set up roles in IAM roles like the below in [the AWS console](https://us-east-1.signin.aws/platform/login?workflowStateHandle=ebef097a-b05a-4111-80e9-75ee1630349f)
+       1. Choose which IAM roles you want to use with your identity pool and Expand **View Details**.
+       2. Under **Unauthenticated identities**, enter a role name.
+       3. Expand the **View Policy Document** section, then choose **Edit** to add your policy.
+The edited policy will look like the one below.
+       4.
+        ```{
+              "Version": "2012-10-17",
+              "Statement": [
+                {
+                  "Sid": "LocationReadOnly",
+                  "Effect": "Allow",
+                  "Action": [
+                    "geo:GetMapStyleDescriptor",
+                    "geo:GetMapGlyphs",
+                    "geo:GetMapSprites",
+                    "geo:GetMapTile",
+                    "geo:SearchPlaceIndexForPosition",
+                    "geo:CalculateRoute"
+                  ],
+                  "Resource": [
+                    "arn:aws:geo:<region>:<accountID>:map/<ExampleMap>",
+                    "arn:aws:geo:<region>:<accountID>:route-calculator/<ExampleRoueCalculator>",
+                    "arn:aws:geo:<region>:<accountID>:place-index/<ExamplePlaceIndex>"
+                  ]
+                }
+              ]
+            }
+        ```
+       5. After updating the above policy, you can access the map, route calculator and place-index.

->(Please follow this [REDME.md](https://github.com/aws-geospatial/amazon-location-features-demo-android/blob/main/README.md) file for more details to set up code in Android Studio.)
+>(Please follow this [README.md](https://github.com/aws-geospatial/amazon-location-features-demo-android/blob/main/README.md) file for more details to set up code in Android Studio.)